eliza-frankel/summer-school-2026-labs/content/monday/lab-2.md

 {{< details title="Bonus Task - More than one filter system" closed="true" >}}

+**Finish the rest of this lab and return to this if you have time!**

 Sometimes you want to use more than one filter system.
 To do this with Custom Colors, we must look into the data structure more.
 Follow these steps to make a joint Gaia-2MASS filter system you can use:

 ``` terminal